Latest Apple iOS and iPadOS Firmware downloads

 Since it’s launch in April 2015, the Apple Watch has evolved to become one of the wearable market’s leading products, alongside those from Garmin, Fitbit, and Samsung.
 Encompassing fitness tracking, health, wellness, communications and more, so-called “smartwatches” are believed to be a $25 billion market in 2019.

 We have talked about creativity in education as a recurring theme for many years.
 So, what’s so different about Apple’s latest offering?
-The “Everyone Can Create” series of iBooks promise to change how we look at and implement, creativity in the classroom.
+The Book series “Everyone Can Create” promises to change how we look at and implement, creativity in the classroom.

 Apple has always had a strong commitment to ensuring that its products have been as accessible as possible, for all users.
 Even in the 1980s, early versions of the Mac operating system had a number of features designed for visually impaired users to aid them with magnification, text sizing, and contrast.
 These are features which are still incorporated in today's operating system releases.
 To Apple, access for all is still a high priority almost thirty years on.